DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 By default this uses AST with frame-level embeddings.
 The pre-trained model is freezed and expects the pre-extracted AST embeddings in a local folder `./embeddings` as you can see from the details provided before about the YAML config.
 Thus you would need to download the AST embeddings from the Zenodo links above, unless you set `freezed: False`.
-This latter however requires significant GPU memory.
+However, the latter requires significant GPU memory.

 Also in this case, we provide a [pre-trained checkpoint][zenodo_pretrained_audioset_models].
 The baseline can be tested on the development set of the dataset using the following command: